MarkTiedemann/mtff/README.md

   es: ¡Hola!
 ```

-MTFF aims to be a minimal translation file format that's **easy to read and write** due to obvious semantics:
+MTFF aims to be a minimal translation file format that's **pleasant to read and write** due to
+obvious semantics:

 ```
 !
 This is a comment